-Four keynote speakers are expected to present at ICCPR 2018 in Tallinn.
+Four keynote speakers presented their lectures at ICCPR 2018 in Tallinn (watch the videos here).

 J.P.
 Singh is Chair of Culture and Political Economy, and Director of the Centre for Cultural Relations at the University of Edinburgh.
 He is known for his research on international trade and development, Information and communication technologies for development (ICT4D), cultural economics, identity politics, diplomacy and negotiations, and global governance.